LukeHeuser/notes/SpringBoot.md

 # How is the ApplicationContext an IOC Container?

+1. Bean Management:

-1. Bean Management:The ApplicationContext maintains and manages the lifecycle of beans, ensuring the dependencies are injected where needed.
+The ApplicationContext maintains and manages the lifecycle of beans, ensuring the dependencies are injected where needed.

-2. Dependency Injection: Automatically injects required dependencies, following the IoC principle.
+2. Dependency Injection:

+ Automatically injects required dependencies, following the IoC principle.

-3. Enhancements Over BeanFactory The BeanFactory is the basic IoC container, ApplicationContext provides additional Feaetures like:
+3. Enhancements Over BeanFactory:

+The BeanFactory is the basic IoC container, ApplicationContext provides additional Feaetures like:
-*ClassPathXmlApplicationContext

-*FileSystemXmlApplicationContext

-*AnnotationConfigApplicationContext

-*GenericWebApplicationContext
+* ClassPathXmlApplicationContext

+* FileSystemXmlApplicationContext

+* AnnotationConfigApplicationContext

+* GenericWebApplicationContext

 # POJO vs JavaBean vs SpringBean